chefcore/config_examples/README.md

 Ultimate Chef all inclusive wrapper infrastructure.
 Provides a great infrastructure foundation starting point.
 Provides wrappers for many common services.
 Aided an eliminating the need for writing dozens of wrapper cookbooks.

 # Design
-The design idea came to me one day after a couple years of repeatably writing wrapper cookbooks for several different developement teams.
+The design idea came to me one day after a couple years of repeatably writing wrapper cookbooks for several different development teams.
 I found the layout that was given to use was an inferior design that had numerous faults.

 So, I decided to make a project that directly addressed these issues aims at simplifying stack setup and management.